-Atrial flutter ablation is a procedure to create scar tissue within the right upper chamber of the heart in order to block the electrical signals that cause a fluttering heartbeat.
+Atrial flutter ablation is a procedure to create scar tissue within an upper chamber of the heart in order to block the electrical signals that cause a fluttering heartbeat.

-Atrial flutter occurs when your heart's electrical signals tell the upper chambers of your heart (atria) to beat too quickly.
-The goal of atrial flutter ablation is to stop the incorrect electrical signals and restore a normal heart rhythm.
+Atrial flutter occurs when the heart's electrical signals tell the upper chambers of the heart (atria) to beat too quickly.
+The goal of atrial flutter ablation is to stop the irregular electrical signals and restore a typical heart rhythm.

 Why it's done

-Doctors use atrial flutter ablation to control the signs and symptoms associated with atrial flutter.
-Atrial flutter ablation may restore a normal heart rhythm, which may improve your quality of life.
+Atrial flutter ablation is done to control the signs and symptoms associated with atrial flutter.
+Atrial flutter ablation may restore a typical heart rhythm, which may improve quality of life.

 What you can expect

-Atrial flutter ablation is performed in the hospital.
-You'll receive a medication called a sedative that helps you relax.
+Atrial flutter ablation is done in the hospital.
+You'll likely receive a medication to help you relax (sedative).

-Special catheters are used to transmit electrical energy (radiofrequency ablation) to the target area, damaging the tissue and causing scarring.
-In some cases, this will block the electrical signals that are contributing to your atrial flutter.
+Heat (radiofrequency energy) is applied to the target area, damaging the tissue and causing scarring.
+The scarring helps block the electrical signals that are causing the atrial flutter.

-Your doctor will schedule follow-up examinations to monitor your heart.
-Most people experience an improvement in quality of life after atrial flutter ablation.
-But there's a chance that atrial flutter may return.
-In these cases, the procedure may be repeated or you and your doctor might consider other treatments.
+After atrial flutter ablation, you'll need regular checkups to monitor your heart.
+Most people see improvements in their quality of life after this type of cardiac ablation, but there's a chance the atrial flutter may return.
+If this happens, the procedure may be repeated or you and your health care provider might consider other treatments.